vercel-labs/slacker/README.md

 1. Go back to "Basic Information" (under "Settings").
 2. Under "Install your app", click opn "Install to Workspace".
 3. You should receive a notification that your app has been installed in your Slack workspace.
-4. Go to "OAuth & Permissions" under "Features".
+4. Go back to "OAuth & Permissions".
 Copy the value of "Bot User OAuth Token".
    ![CleanShot 2022-07-25 at 18 28 46](https://user-images.githubusercontent.com/28986134/180891662-32c45dd7-18a1-4dd1-a729-e652bbdd42d6.png)
 5. Set it as the `SLACK_OAUTH_TOKEN` env var in your Vercel project.
 Here's a [guide](https://vercel.com/docs/concepts/projects/environment-variables) on how to do that.
    ![CleanShot 2022-07-25 at 18 33 05](https://user-images.githubusercontent.com/28986134/180892017-510b87b6-5bc9-4262-ab10-32e5f7887ef9.png)